NisalaYapa/mobile_robot_ws/README.md

 ```

 ### Runnig the Bag File
+For the convinience, here is using a bag file as a human data publisher (This is recorded by running several nodes such as YOLO and human position estimators.
 ```bash
 cd /home/nisala/mobile_robot_ws/src/human_data_buffer/human_data_buffer
 ros2 bag play rosbag2_2024_12_27-00_09_10
 ```

 ### Human Buffer Package
+human_data_pub : Test human data publisher (No need to run, when the bag file is running)
+human_data_extracter : Calculating velocities of each hman agent when the raw human positiin data is received
+human_data_buffer : Stores 10 values for eac human agent and calculates human motion statistics

 ```bash
 ros2 run human_data_buffer human_data_pub
 ros2 run human_data_buffer human_data_extracter